Updated: December 26, 2018

 So here they are, the top ten blog posts of 2012.

-10. Introducing ASK: Our Crowdsourcing Q&A Website
+10. Introducing ASK: A Personal Finance Q&A Website

-This year saw the birth of ASK, a community website where people can share their questions and give their thoughts on business matters, investing concerns and personal finance issues.
+This year saw the birth of ASK, a website where people can share their questions and give their thoughts on business matters, investing concerns and personal finance issues.
 I am truly proud of how the site has grown over the months, and special thanks goes out to all the active and knowledgeable members of the ASK community, who continuously share their wisdom and experience there.